 Day 3 was the new best day ever (later we’d found out we would say that about almost every day).
-We where also one of the lucky few to have ridden the Grey Earth (got the pictures), it would sadly be distroyed a few weeks later.
+We were also one of the lucky few to have ridden the Grey Earth (got the pictures), it would sadly be destroyed a few weeks later.

-Near the end of the day I lost my balance and ended in a ditch without being able to get myself out of it.
-After Annemieke and Sean where done lauching at me (thanks guys) they pulled me out and we finished the epic day of shredding.
+Near the end of the day, I lost my balance and ended in a ditch without being able to get myself out of it.
+After Annemieke and Sean were done laughing at me (thanks guys) they pulled me out and we finished the epic day of shredding.

 We even got a compliment from Ash that made us smile from ear to ear for the whole week “you girls shredded today” …yay!

 😀 finishing the day with a Grimbergen for all, another best day ever.